AlexEscalante/snapscatter/README.md

 You can call the `purge` command to delete any snapshots older than 30 days.
 This is the default retention policy but you can change it by using the optional '-d' flag (for `--days).

+Snapshots will be deleted from your default AWS region, but you can optionally supply the '--alternate' flag to purge snapshots from another region.

 You can also run this command with the `-n` (for `--noaction`) to only list the snapshots that would be purged under the specified retention policy, no snapshot will be purged.

 ### Listing snapshots

 The `list` command will show all the snapshots subject to be purged, that is, all snapshots with the `PurgAllow` tag set to `true`.
-The `-f`option for this command gives more information on every snapshot: snapshot id, volume id and date of creation.
+The `-f` option for this command gives more information on every snapshot: snapshot id, volume id and date of creation.

 ### Consistent backups